 The newly identified strings of bases, called reads, are then reassembled using a known reference genome as a scaffold (resequencing), or in the absence of a reference genome (de novo sequencing).
 The full set of aligned reads reveals the entire sequence of the DNA sample.
 Alternative sample preparation methods allow the same system to be used for a broader range of applications, including gene expression, small RNA discovery and protein-DNA interactions.

 The sequencing facility at CRI is open to all scientists at CRI, UT Southwestern and other interested institutions.
-For access to the sequencing facility, please contact Xin Liu or Jian Xu at least a week before you plan to run sequencing.
+For access to the sequencing facility, please contact Yoon Jung Kim or Jian Xu at least a week before you plan to run sequencing.

 Prepare sequencing libraries.